The “Next Right Step” Doctrine

 Keep the appointment.

-Sometimes it is inward.
+Sometimes the next right step is inward.

 Tell the truth.